Coditya0809/CodersPack/README.md

 # CodersPack
-This repository contains task submissions for C, C++, Java, Python
+This repository contains task submissions for C, C++, Java, Python.

+TASKS-JAVA
 The files of tasks are located in the java folder and ordered in the following manner.

-TASKS-JAVA
   1. Printing Area and Perimeter of a circle.
   2. Addition of two binary numbers
   3. Computing sum of the digits of an integer.